 “This highlights that there still remain a number of larger assets where electrification remains an opportunity and the challenge still exists in these buildings, especially in the cold climate markets of Victoria and ACT, for the removal, or reduction, of gas,” he said.

-The ACT is expected to have the highest proportion of NABERS-rated office buildings impacted by the energy rating change at a rate of 92 per cent, followed closely by Victoria at 90 per cent, South Australia at 89 per cent, and NSW at 72 per cent, according to Knight Frank.
+The ACT has the highest proportion of buildings that use gas – 92 per cent of NABERS-rated office buildings use gas, followed by Victoria at 90 per cent, South Australia at 89 per cent, and NSW at 72 per cent, according to Knight Frank.

 Due to its balmy conditions, the Northern Territory is expected to be the least affected, with only five per cent of NABERS-rated properties reliant on gas.